Skip to content

 Description

-This Scottish Centre for Crime and Justice Research (SCCJR) is lead by a partnership between Glasgow, Edinburgh, Edinburgh Napier, Stirling and Strathclyde Universities.
-It also works in alliance with a wider consortium of individuals and groups in Aberdeen, Dundee and St Andrew’s Universities and has worked in partnership with a range of higher education institutions and research centres.
+The Scottish Centre for Crime and Justice Research (SCCJR) is lead by a partnership between Glasgow, Edinburgh, Edinburgh Napier, Stirling and Strathclyde Universities.

 The Centre aims to:

 Members undertake a wide range of projects and produce different forms publications to achieve the Centre’s core objectives.
-The Centre’s work focuses on the following core research topics:
+The Centre’s work focuses on a whole host of research topics including:

 Members intend that their research makes a difference — both in advancing their academic disciplines and in constructively contributing to public debate and policy and practice development in relation to crime and criminal justice.
 They have prepared a number of ‘impact case studies’ to give examples of how they have done this in some key areas.